 You probably have guessed it by now, to show the Report List run:

-Now you have a couple of options of which format you would like to export your report with:
+Now you have a couple of options for which format you would like to export your report with:

 Exporting a Report